 Release Date (English): 2013

 Older cards can't hold a candle to current offerings, but back in the day, Charizard was king.
 For his time, he had the highest base HP of 120 plus the strongest attack, Fire Spin, which also deals 100 damage, making Charizard himself one of few creatures who could withstand the move.

 Fire Spin requires you to discard two energy, but Poke-Power Energy Burn lets you turn all energy on Charizard into Fire, making him easy to fit into multicolor decks.
-Throw in the rare but appreciate resistance to Fighting, and there's no doubt that Charizard was one of the best original Pokemon trading cards.
+Throw in the rare resistance to Fighting, and there's no doubt that Charizard was one of the best original Pokemon trading cards.

 Future of Charizard in the Pokemon TCG

 From competitive entries like today's units to wacky renditions like Shining and Dark Charizard, we've seen plenty of engaging starter evolutions throughout the years, and we'll undoubtedly return to tackle more of Charizard's zaniest members.

 But for now, as we eagerly await Nintendo's next expansion of intimidating dragons, vote for your favorite card, and I'll see you at our next Pokemon countdown!

 Poppy from Enoshima, Japan on November 20, 2018: